 In the previously reported Washington, D.C. municipal case, the appellate court in an en banc hearing unanimously dismissed all negligence and public nuisance claims.
 The court let stand individual claims based upon a Washington, D.C. act imposing "strict liability" for manufacturers of "machine guns."
 Based on present information, none of the Company's products have been identified with any of the criminal assaults which form the basis of the individual claims.
-It is uncertain whether any further appeals will be pursued.
+The defendants, including the Company, filed a petition for a writ of certiorari seeking an appeal to the United States Supreme Court challenging the constitutionality of the Washington, D.C. act.
+The writ was denied and the case has been remanded to the trial court for further proceedings.